spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 <h5>Decisions, decisions</h5>
 With pick values derived from pick probabilities and prosepct values, the Canadiens now have a quantitive framework to determine the value difference between picks.
 We can return to the question we started the post with.
 </p>
 So, should the Canadiens trade down?
+Well, in this case, they would need to give up less than 6.9420 (their internal value of the 4th pick) - 5.1084 (their internal value of the 5th pick) = 1.8336 WAR in order to <em>gain</em> value as an organization.
 <p>
 <h5>Next Step: Adding Uncertainty</h5>
 Certain prospects are riskier than others.
-They're often described as having high ceilings and low floors, etc.
+They're often described as having high ceilings and low floors.
 We can include uncertainty in this framework by using probability distributions for prospect values instead of point estimates.
+Perhaps in another post.
 </p>